Ever get in a total RUT in your relationship with your spouse?

 Loud Like Metallica

 Now, I don’t know about your house, but my house is LOUD.
 I saw a saying once that said: “My children have two noise levels: sleeping and Metallica.”

 That basically sums up my house.
-(And I only have TWO kids.)
+(And I only have TWO kids.) [update: Make that three now.]
 They aren’t arguing.
 They aren’t whining (mostly….we definitely have our days too).
 They are just LOUD.
 Excited.
 Playful.
 (Typing this, I’m realizing that I guess they are just acting like… KIDS!
 Shocking! ha!)

 When Daddy is home for dinner, EVERYONE wants his attention.

 I’m asking about HIS day, our daughter is trying to tell him something she wants to share about HER day, and our son (to get in on the excitement) just starts hollering or saying random things about the food/toys he likes/or just “DAADDYYY.”

 Four people trying to get heard at the same time is complete chaos.

 (Now, don’t worry, we DO have our children wait while someone is talking.
 Or at least our 9 year old does this mostly, the 4 year old is a work in progress…. ) But mealtime with kids, regardless of taking turns in the conversation is not always so….RELAXING….